 Some medications can make your skin extra sensitive to light, so make sure you inform your practitioner of any medicines you use on your skin or take by mouth, even if it seems unrelated.
 Some key medications can include antibiotics, birth control, and potent acne drugs.

 Some skin treatments may cause the skin to become more sensitive, for example, certain chemical peels.
 Fillers and anti-wrinkle injections may fall into this category too, depending on the area being treated.
 Check with us first.

 None of these medications will stop you from undertaking laser hair removal.
-Still, your practitioner may need to modify the settings to ensure your skin is kept safe and you are as comfortable as possible.
+Still, your practitioner may need to modify the settings to ensure you are as comfortable as possible.

 What to expect during treatments